pulumi/pulumi/docs/design/packages.md

 evaluation.
 This special function is denoted by the special name `.main`.
 It is illegal for non-executable packages to contain such a function, just as it is for a non-default module to contain one.

-It is entirely up to a CocoLang compiler to decide how to partition code between `.init` and `.main`.
+It is entirely up to a LumiLang compiler to decide how to partition code between `.init` and `.main`.
 For languages that have explicit `main` functions, for example, presumably that would be the key to trigger generation of an executable package with an entrypoint; and all other packages would be libraries without one.
 For languages like ECMAScript, on the other hand, which permit "open-coding" anywhere in a module's definition, every module would